Random Source

 Details

 Specify the variance of a Gaussian (normal) distribution as a scalar or string vector of length .
-If a string vector is specified, the block generates a matrix by , containing a separate random distribution in each channel, where is the value specified in the Samples per frame parameter.
+If a string vector is specified, the block generates a matrix to , containing a separate random distribution in each channel, where is the value that is specified in the parameters Samples per frame.

-The values of the Mean and Variance parameters must be scalars or have the same number of columns.
+The values of parameters Mean and Variance must be scalars or have the same number of columns.

-To generate a complex output signal with a Gaussian
+To generate a complex output signal with distribution Gaussian

-distribution, set the Variance parameter to total variance for each output channel.
+, set the parameters Variance to the total variance for each output channel.
 This value is the sum of the variance of the real and imaginary components in that channel.
-For more information, see the description of the Signal complexity parameter.
+For more information, see the description of the parameters Complexity.

 Dependencies

-To use this parameter, set the Source type parameter to Gaussian
+To use this parameter, set the Source type parameters to Gaussian

 .